-Intracellular Delivery of Liposome-encapsulated Finland Trityl Radical for EPR Oximetry
+Intracellular delivery of liposome-encapsulated Finland trityl radicals for EPR oximetry†

-Tetrathiatriarylemthyl (TAM, trityl) radicals have found wide applications in electron paramagnetic resonance (EPR) oximetry.
-However, the biomedical applications of TAM radicals wereexclusively limited to extracellular region owing to their negatively charged nature.
+Tetrathiatriarylmethyl (TAM, trityl) radicals have found wide applications in electron paramagnetic resonance (EPR) oximetry.
+However, the biomedical applications of TAM radicals were exclusively limited to an extracellular region owing to their negatively charged nature.
 The intracellular delivery of TAM radicals still remains a challenge.
 In the present work, we report a liposome-based method to encapsulate the water-soluble Finland trityl radical CT-03 for its intracellular delivery.
-Using the thin lipid film hydration method, the CT-03-loaded liposomes were prepared from DSPC/cholesterol/DOTAP with a mean size of 167.5 ± 2.4 nm and zeta potential of 27.8 ± 0.8 mV.
+Using the thin lipid film hydration method, CT-03-loaded liposomes were prepared from DSPC/cholesterol/DOTAP with a mean size of 167.5 ± 2.4 nm and a zeta potential of 27.8 ± 0.8 mV.
 EPR results showed that CT-03 was entrapped into the liposomes and still exhibited good oxygen (O2) sensitivity.
-Moreover, CT-03 was successfully delivered into the HepG2 cells and HUVECs using the CT-03-loaded liposomes.
-Importantly, the combination of the liposome-encapsulated CT-03 and the other TAM radical CT02-H enabled simultaneous measurement of the intracellular and extracellular O2 concentrations and O2 consumption rates in HepG2 cells.
+Moreover, CT-03 was successfully delivered into HepG2 cells and HUVECs using the CT-03-loaded liposomes.
+Importantly, the combination of the liposome-encapsulated radical CT-03 and the other TAM radical CT02-H enabled simultaneous measurements of the intracellular and extracellular O2 concentrations and O2 consumption rates in HepG2 cells.
 Our present study provides a new approach for intracellular delivery of TAM radicals and could significantly expand their biomedical applications.